 Introduction to Scripting Functions

-It is possible to write scripts within BizzStream in order to automate company-specific logic and extend the application's capabilities.
+It is possible to write scripts within BizzStream to automate company-specific logic and extend the application's capabilities.

 JavaScript as the Script Language